Enabling Large Language Models to Generate Text with Citations: Modeling

-To tackle this limitation, we propose to provide summaries or snippets of passages instead of the full text (differences are summaries are free-form but snippets are spans from passages).
-We acquire summaries and snippets by prompting ChatGPT with instruction (prompts in Table~\ref{tab:prompt_summary} and \ref{tab:prompt_snippet}).\footnote{We also query ChatGPT whether the passage is relevant to the question, and filter out passages that are ``irrelevant''.} Then we replace all passages with summaries/snippets.
-Summaries or snippets significantly reduces the passage length: for ASQA, they reduce passage length by 6$\times$ on average.
+To tackle this limitation, we propose to provide \textit{summaries} or \textit{snippets} of passages instead of the full text (summaries are abstractive but snippets are spans from passages).
+We acquire summaries and snippets by prompting ChatGPT with instructions (prompts in Table~\ref{tab:prompt_summary} and \ref{tab:prompt_snippet}).\footnote{We also query ChatGPT whether the passage is relevant to the question, and filter out passages that are ``irrelevant''.} Then we replace all passages with summaries/snippets.
+Summaries or snippets significantly reduce the passage length, allowing for more passages to fit in: for ASQA, they reduce passage length by 6$\times$ on average.

 Though \summ{}/\snippet{} allows for more retrieved passages, they are lossy compressions.
-To alleviate this problem, we propose \interact{}, an interactive prompting scheme to allow the model to check certain passages' full text.
-At each step, the model can execute one of the three actions: (1) ``\ttt{Check: Document [1][2]}'' to check the full text of the corresponding documents; (2) ``\ttt{Output:}'' to output a statement of the answer; (3) ``\ttt{End.}'' to end the generation.
-The full passage will disappear after one action to save context space.
-Table~\ref{tab:inst_inter} shows an example of this process (details in \S\ref{app_sec:imp_details}).
+To alleviate this problem, we propose \interact{}, an interactive prompting scheme to allow the model to check the full text of certain passages.
+At each step, the model can execute one of three actions: (1) ``\ttt{Check: Document [1][2]}'' to check the full text of the corresponding documents; (2) ``\ttt{Output:}'' to output a statement of the answer; (3) ``\ttt{End.}'' to end the generation. \S\ref{app_sec:imp_details} provides more details.